Philipp-IoT/Un4Speedometer/README.md

 - Navigation updates automatically via `mkdocs-awesome-pages-plugin`, so no manual `nav:` edits are required.
 - Re-run `./scripts/build_docs.sh` or `./scripts/serve_docs.sh` to pick up the changes.
 - (Optional) Create a `.pages` file inside the folder if you want to override ordering or titles for that subtree.

+## Continuous integration & deployment

+- Every push to the `main` (and legacy `master`) branch, plus manual dispatches, trigger the `deploy-docs` GitHub Actions workflow located in `.github/workflows/docs-build.yml`.
+- The workflow installs dependencies from `requirements.txt`, runs `mkdocs build --strict` using the repository-root `mkdocs.yml`, uploads the generated `site/` directory as a Pages artifact, and deploys it via `actions/deploy-pages`.
+- The published site is served from GitHub Pages under the repository’s Pages URL (visible in the workflow summary).
+Inspect the Actions tab for logs, artifacts, and the live URL after each deployment.